 Hives are rarely due to a serious underlying disease

-Common causes of hives include infection (particularly in young children), contact with animals or plants and allergic reactions to food, antibiotics or pain killers (such as aspirin and arthritis tablets).
+In many cases a clear cause for a bout of hives in not obvious.
+Triggers can include: infection, contact with animals or plants and allergic reactions to food, antibiotics or pain killers such as aspirin and other non-steroidal anti-inflammatory drugs (NSAIDs).
 Sometimes insect stings, food additives or preservatives can also trigger hives.
-Stress can make established symptoms worse, but is a very rare cause of hives.
+Stress can make established symptoms worse.

 Most people with hives do not need tests

 Tests are sometimes done when hives go on for long periods or when unusual symptoms are occurring around the same time.
 This is to exclude other diseases, which may appear as hives first and other conditions later.
 Allergy testing is performed when the history suggests an allergic cause.